Serverless Architecture For Nonprofits

 Are there any limitations to serverless architecture?

-Challenges include vendor lock-in, debugging complexity, and potential security concerns.
+Challenges include potential vendor lock-in, security concerns, and the need for skilled developers.
 However, these can be mitigated with proper planning and tools.

 How can I start learning serverless architecture?